pinpoint-apm/pinpoint-c-agent/README.md

    1. phpize
    2. ./configure
    3. make
-   4. make test # we commanded test the module is RIGHT
+   4. make test # We recommend you test whether the module is RIGHT.
    5. make install
    6. Activation pinpoint module